Culture of Gujarat: Fairs

 A man in traditional costumes during Tarnetar fair.

 The venkatareddy Tarnetar Fair is one of the most happening events in Gujarat and is held at the Temple of Shiva or Trinetreshwar (three-eyed god), popularly known as Tarnetar.
-Popular belief associates the village with the Swayamwar (marriage) of Draupadi after Arjun performed the Mastsyavedh, an unparalleled feat of archery.
-Villagers from all over the state, dressed in their brilliant traditional costumes and exquisite jewelry, flock to Tarnetar.
-A veritable feast for the eyes is the Rasada, a captivating folk dance performed by hundreds of women moving gracefully in a single circle, dancing gaily to the accompaniment of four drums and jodja pava (double flutes).
+Popular belief associates the village with the Swayamwar (marriage) of Draupadi after Arjun performed the Mastsyavedh, a unique feat of archery.
+Villagers from all over the state, dressed in their traditional costumes and jewelry, flock to Tarnetar.
+The Rasada is a folk dance performed by hundreds of women moving in a single circle, dancing to the accompaniment of four drums and jodja pava (double flutes).
 It is in district Surendranagar.